-ACCESS Open Minds has trained 132 clinicians, service providers, and team personnel at sites across Canada.
+ACCESS Open Minds has trained over 150 clinicians, service providers, and team personnel at sites across Canada.

-Currently, there are 14 ACCESS clinicians, 2 ACCESS lay health workers, and 10 ACCESS research personnel working at sites across Canada.
+Currently, there are over a dozen ACCESS clinicians, 3 ACCESS lay health workers, and a dozen ACCESS research personnel working at sites across Canada.

 Since 2016, over 1,000 youth (and counting!) have been seen at ACCESS Open Minds sites across Canada.